inmo-jang/inmo-jang.github.io/teaching.md

 ### Information Retrieval

-In 2019/20 I co-taught the MSc Information Retrieval course with Nava Tintarev, splitting it along an IR and NLP line.
-The course setup, slides and group projects can be found [here](https://github.com/chauff/IN4325).
+Between 2017/18 and 2021/22 I co-taught the MSc course *Information Retrieval* at TU Delft, which was split along an IR and NLP line.
+The course setup, slides and group projects for the 2019/20 edition can be found [here](https://github.com/chauff/IN4325).